HebiRobotics/hebi-cpp-examples/kits/daisy/README.md

 degrees from straight out), it sets the LEDs on that leg red.

-When if can find the robot, and all of the legs are within range, but it cannot find the joystick (mobile IO app with family "HEBI" and name "Mobile IO", it sets the LEDs on all modules to blue.
+When if can find the robot, and all of the legs are within range, but it cannot find the joystick (mobile IO app with family "Daisy" and name "mobileIO", it sets the LEDs on all modules to blue.

 ## Driving ##